JesseBrouwerUvA/thesis-digital-submission/README.md

 3. A speaker from your native country, talking in your native language about the weather.
 4. A speaker from your native country, talking in your native language about the weather.
 5. A speaker from your native country, talking in your native language about the weather.

+## Statistical Results
+Correlation results between the average Utrecht Homesickness Scale scores and listening task results can be seen in UHS_correlation_results.csv.
+This csv contains columns Variable is, highlighting the specific variable the average UHS score is correlated with, Rho, containing the rho values, p-value, containing the p-values, and abs rho, containing the absolute rho values.
+In the column 'Variable is', if Rec is seen followed by a number (e.g. Rec 4), that means **category** of recording 4, not **specific** recording 4.
+The following variables are seen and correspond to these explanations in 'Variable is': \
+avg_home_personalness - average personalness score for all three native recordings combined \
+Rec 4 - Meaningfulness - average meaningfulness score for recording category 4 \
+avg_personalness - average personalness score for all recordings combined \
+Rec 3 - Supportiveness - average supportiveness for coping with homesickness score for recording category 4 \
+avg_meaningfulness - average meaningfulness score for all recordings combined \
+avg_home_meaningfulness - average meaningfulness score for all three native recordings combined \
+Rec 5 - Meaningfulness - average meaningfulness score for recording category 5 \
+avg_home_supportiveness - average supportiveness for coping with homesickness score for all three native recordings combined \
+Rec 3 - Personalness - average personalness score for recording category 3 \
+avg_supportiveness - average supportiveness for coping with homesickness score for all recordings combined

 ## Prototype
 DiaryPrototypeWalkthrough shows interacting with all thirteen prototype screens.
 These screens can be statically seen in the images added to this repository under the same branch.